Plan Your Visit

 We regret that we are unable to store large items of luggage or suitcases and these are not permitted in the galleries.
 The nearest left luggage facility is at Waterloo Station.

-The Tea Room is open during peak summer months
+- The Park View Room is open during peak summer months

 Our Café serves a range of handmade British food freshly prepared every day.